 The waterwheel incorporates a patent pending, integrated spiraling channel which performs the pumping function.
 This innovation leads to an unprecedented architecture that allows to increase the efficiency of the pumping principle by 50% and for a lighter (therefore portable) product, which is mass producible in a cost-efficient manner, at a standardized quality.
 The Barsha Pump is designed as an assembly kit, so that it can easily be put together on site without the need for specialized knowledge or tools, which allows to greatly reduce shipping volume.

 The Barsha pump is the most versatile hydro-powered pump available on the market, as it does not require any infrastructure to implement and can be directly placed in rivers without the need for an input head.
 Other hydro- powered pumps (such as RAM pumps), require input head greater than 1 meter to operate which limits the geographic areas of their applicability.

 The Barsha Pump is cost effective and requires significantly less maintenance and is of much lighter weigh than deviant product architectures.

 Compared to fossil fuel powered pumps or electric pumps, the Barsha Pump has a slightly larger purchasing price but breaks even within 12-24 months (depending on local energy tariffs).
 Compared to a solar pump of similar capacity, the Barsha is around half as capital intensive, easier to operate and maintain and not as dependent on daily weather conditions, such as clouds, shadows, etc. Furthermore, it allows to pump water after sun-hours, when water does not evaporate as much.

 Planned Goals and Milestones

-Leveraging the use agricultural fairs, magazines, social media, trade missions, and attending conferences & events
+Leveraging the use agricultural fairs, magazines, social media, trade missions and attending conferences and events